ctron/csaf-walker/csaf/csaf-cli/README.md

-  discover  Discover advisories, just lists the URLs sync      Sync only what changed, and alidate report    Analyze (and report) the state of the data send      Sync only what changed, and don't validate help      Print this message or the help of the given subcommand(s)
+  discover  Discover advisories, just lists the URLs sync      Sync only what changed, and alidate report    Analyze (and report) the state of the data send      Walk a source and send validated/retrieved documents to a sink metadata  Discover provider metadata help      Print this message or the help of the given subcommand(s)
 ```